carlosmpv/lua_to_html/README.md

 * *if the last item is not a children, the tag will self close*
 * *if the last item is a "false" the tag will not self close with /*

-This is basically the hole logic behind.
+This is basically the whole logic behind.
 Here is a demonstration that should include all possibilities:

     local testpartial = require('./partials/testpartial')